punit-shah/css-specificity-calculator-ui/README.md

   yarn install
   ```

-- Run the app in dev mode
+- Run the app in development mode

   ```
   yarn start